-Activity Evidence that supports this approach Challenge number(s) addressed Work with the newly appointed AAHT achievement, data, and systems to ensure that interventions for disadvantaged students are data led and research informed in line with the LP20/PP10 intervention strategy.
-AAHT to work closely with Y11PrExL to identify students who may need communication home to encourage attendance to intervention sessions ahead of the mock exam period.
+Activity Evidence that supports this approach Challenge number(s) addressed Work with the AAHT achievement, data, and systems to ensure that interventions for disadvantaged students are data led and research informed in line with the LP20 intervention strategy.
+AHT to work closely with Y11PrExL to identify students who may need communication home to encourage attendance to intervention sessions ahead of the mock exam period.
 This may be particularly relevant for students with NEA.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (edu- cationendowmentfounda- tion.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,3 Use of PP champions in English and maths to deliver structured interventions.
+Ensure maths/English tuition is funded for students across Y7- 11 and not solely reserved for Y11 students to allow for early intervention, with a focus on CLA, Post CLA and SEND students.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (edu- cationendowmentfounda- tion.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,3 Use of PP champion in English to deliver structured interventions.
 1,3 In house tuition for Y11 students, with a focus on maths and English.
+Including one to one timetabled sessions delivered in the nurture/behaviour centre as part of some student's provision.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (edu- cationendowmentfounda- tion.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,3